 Additionally to Rule 9.2.2 the following applies: Public areas, such as public parks, squares and river sides, are considered as places without need for permission for take-off and landings.
 Furthermore, a take-off without permission may be made from minor roads or tracks, if the balloon envelope can be laid out in the adjacent field and provided, it is freshly harvested and/or not cultivated and no damage is done.
 The road traffic may not be obstructed.

 II.
 7 LIVESTOCK AND CROP (10.6)

-Balloons shall not fly closer than 500 ft (150 m) from livestock or buildings containing livestock.
+Balloons shall not fly closer than 500 ft (and 150 m in horizontal plane) from livestock or buildings containing livestock.

 II.
 8 DRIVING LAW (10.11)

 Russian traffic laws are applied.